erezsh/plyplus/README.md

-# PlyPlus - a general-purpose, friendly yet powerful parser written in Python.
+# PlyPlus - a friendly yet powerful LR-parser written in Python.

 Plyplus is a general-purpose parser built on top of [PLY](http://www.dabeaz.com/ply/), written in python, with a slightly different approach to parsing.